Diabetic Foot Infections Workup

 Skin and Soft-Tissue Infections

-In a patient with diabetes considered to have a deep soft-tissue infection, plain radiography, computed tomography (CT) scanning, or magnetic resonance imaging (MRI) may be performed to rule out a compartment syndrome, which may present as extreme pain and tenderness of the affected limb, and to demonstrate the presence of gas or a foreign body in the deep tissues.[7]
-A finding of excessive gas signifies a mixed aerobic-anaerobic infection, in contrast to gas gangrene (clostridial myonecrosis).
+In a patient with diabetes who are considered to have a deep soft-tissue infection, plain radiography, computed tomography (CT), or magnetic resonance imaging (MRI) may be performed to rule out a compartment syndrome, which may present as extreme pain and tenderness of the affected limb, or to demonstrate the presence of gas or a foreign body in the deep tissues.
+[1] A finding of excessive gas signifies a mixed aerobic-anaerobic infection, in contrast to gas gangrene (clostridial myonecrosis).

 Samples from deep-skin and soft-tissue infections may be aspirated.
-Gram stains and/or cultures may be used to identify the organism.
+Gram stains, cultures, or both may be used to identify the organism.

 Acute Osteomyelitis

-The CBC usually reveals leukocytosis, and the ESR is moderately or highly elevated, in acute osteomyelitis.[6]
-Blood culture results are usually negative; when positive, the findings most frequently indicate the presence of S aureus.
+In acute osteomyelitis, the WBC is usually elevated and the ESR is moderately or highly elevated.
+[2] Blood culture results are usually negative; when positive, blood cultures most frequently indicate the presence of Staphylococcus aureus.

 Bone biopsy is not necessary in acute osteomyelitis, because the pathogens are predictable.